Exercising while Pregnant

 If you are unsure of what exercises you should or should not be doing, then I recommend you check out our online pregnancy workouts which you can do at home.

-15 Reasons Why Exercising While Pregnant is Recommended.
+15 Reasons Why Exercising during Pregnancy is Recommended.

-1. Exercising while pregnant will help you maintain a healthy body weight
+1. Exercising will help you maintain a healthy body weight

 Weight gain during pregnancy will vary for each person.
 However, research has shown that you will put on less ‘unwanted’ weight if you exercise compared to if you were sedentary.

-2. Exercising will help better prepare you post pregnancy
+2. You will more prepare for post pregnancy

 3. Exercising while pregnant will assist you during labour